From the Moon to the Classroom: A Lunar Expert Brings Design Thinking for Rovers to Arkansas

 Here's the uncomfortable truth about K-12 education and the space industry: the pipeline is broken.
 The space economy is projected to reach $1 trillion by 2040.
 Governments and private companies are racing to establish a permanent presence on the Moon, build infrastructure for Mars, and deploy thousands of low-Earth orbit satellites.
 The demand for engineers, mission specialists, operations directors, and systems analysts is exploding.

 And yet, in most classrooms — especially in communities far from traditional aerospace hubs — space remains an abstraction.
 Something on a poster.
 A chapter in a textbook.
 A distant ambition that feels like it belongs to someone else's future.
-The students who will build the next generation of lunar landers and satellite constellations are sitting in those classrooms right now.
+The students who will build the next generation of lunar rovers and satellite constellations are sitting in those classrooms right now.
 They just don't know it yet.

 The research on career inspiration is clear: young people don't choose careers based on job descriptions.
 They choose them based on people.
 A student who sits across from someone who has actually directed a lunar mission — who can describe what it feels like to watch data come back from a spacecraft 384,000 kilometres away — experiences something that no textbook can replicate.
 The abstract becomes real.
 The impossible becomes a career path.